-Response to Emergencies within the Province of Ontario is based on a "tiered" approach, with local cities and towns responsible for providing the first level of response.
-York Region automatically provides assistance to the affected municipality through the provision of support from York Regional Police, and Paramedic Services.
-Municipalities may also request the services of the Departments of Community and Health, Environmental and Transportation Services.
-During a local emergency each of these agencies may provide personnel who serve as members of the local Municipality Emergency Control Groups.
+Response to emergencies within the Province of Ontario is based on a "tiered" approach, with local cities and towns responsible for providing the first level of response.
+York Region automatically provides assistance to the affected municipality through the provision of support from York Regional Police and Paramedic Services.
+Municipalities may also request the services of the Departments of Community and Health Services and Public Works.
+During a local emergency, each of these agencies may provide personnel who may serve as members of the local Municipal Emergency Operation Centre staff.

-On declaration of a municipal emergency in one of the local cities and towns, the Region will normally implement its own Emergency Plan by activating the REOC (to level 1 or 2) with a skeletal staff.
+On declaration of a municipal emergency in one of the local cities and towns, the Region will normally implement its own Emergency Management Plan by activating the REOC (to level 1 or 2) with a skeletal staff.
 In addition to the support noted above, York Region will be prepared to provide additional support as requested by the Mayor or designate of the affected municipality.
 This request would be made to the Chairperson of York Regional Council.